Szeccsa/jquery-include-html/readme.md

 IT'S IMPORTANT TO LOAD THE JQUERY LIBRARY BEFORE THE SCRIPT.JS OR IT WILL NOT WORK.

+## Difference from W3Schools script

+- Built on top of Jquery.
+- Does NOT require the &lt;script> includeHTML(); </script&gt argument at the bottom of the page.

 ## Known issues

 - Scripts inside the included document(s) are working with workarounds but by default it ends up breaking with no error in the console.

 ## Live demo

 Check out the repository or the source code in dev tools of my personal website where I use this technology to test, debug and update if needed.
-(I'm also a consumer ofthis product.)
+(I'm also a consumer of this product.)

 <a href="https://szeccsa.github.io/" target="blank">Click here to visit my website</a>